Geological modelling: Geostatistics

 which uses the spatial correlation among data and intends to construct the interpolation via semi-variograms.
 To reproduce more realistic spatial variability and help assess spatial uncertainty between data, geostatistical simulation based on variograms, training images, or parametric geological objects is often used, e.g.

 Mineral Deposits

-Geologists involved in mining and mineral exploration use geologic modelling to determine the geometry and placement of mineral deposits in the subsurface of the earth.
-Geologic models help define the volume and concentration of minerals, to which economic constraints are applied to determine the economic value of the mineralization.
+Geologists involved in mining and mineral exploration use geological modelling to determine the geometry and placement of mineral deposits in the subsurface of the earth.
+Geological models help define the volume and concentration of minerals, to which economic constraints are applied to determine the economic value of the mineralization.
 Mineral deposits that are deemed to be economic may be developed into a mine.

 Technology

 Geomodelling and CAD share a lot of common technologies.
 Software is usually implemented using object-oriented programming technologies in C++, Java or C# on one or multiple computer platforms.
 The graphical user interface generally consists of one or several 3D and 2D graphics windows to visualize spatial data, interpretations and modelling output.
 Such visualization is generally achieved by exploiting graphics hardware.
 User interaction is mostly performed through mouse and keyboard, although 3D pointing devices and immersive environments may be used in some specific cases.
 GIS (Geographic Information System) is also a widely used tool to manipulate geological data.

 Geometric objects are represented with parametric curves and surfaces or discrete models such as polygonal meshes.